 The Behavioral Program staff at ACEEE is pleased to announce today’s publication of Trusted Partners: Everyday Energy Efficiency Across the South.
 We used a case study approach at sites in Georgia, Alabama, Mississippi, and Louisiana and talked with people in small towns and big cities, in their homes, on their farms, and about their businesses.
-Each interview included a core set of questions about demographics and basic energy use attitudes for a general picture of energy consumption in the South.
-During our fieldwork, we collected about 60 hours of audio from formal interviews alone!
+Each interview included a core set of questions.
+All moreover about demographics.
+Also about basic energy use attitudes.
+This is for a general picture of energy consumption consequently in the South.
+During fieldwork, they collected about 60 hours of audio.
+All from formal interviews alone!

 One of our over-arching questions was “Are end-users of energy in these states interested in energy efficiency?”
 The biggest take-away from this project is YES!
-Consumers of energy in the South are interested in practicing energy efficiency.
-Southerners also told us that what they need to advance energy efficiency is a neutral source of trustworthy information about what activities best suit their needs and specific contexts…
+Consumers of energy in the South are interested.
+They want as a result to practice energy efficiency.
+Because Southerners are also telling us what they need to advance energy efficiency.
+For that it is a neutral source of trustworthy information.
+All about what activities best suit their needs and specific contexts…

 Source: American Council for an Energy-Efficient Economy: ACEEE aceee.org.